pcruz7/grunt-i18n/README.md

 ```

 ## Contributing
-To contribute, just open an issue in the issue tracker, create a feature branch using the following format <issue-number>-<name>, code and open a Pull Request.
+To contribute, just open an issue in the issue tracker, create a feature branch using the following format `<issue-number>-<name>`, code and open a pull request.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).